lauri-elias/spektre-protocol/CANON-6.md

 - exit the simulation
 - collapse the space
-- select meaning
+- assign meaning
 - perform an irreversible commit

+Simulation does not become reality by scale.

 ---

-## 5. Human Capability
+## 6. Agent Capability

 The agent can:

 - remain in observation without acting
-- choose a path without optimization
+- choose without optimization
 - act without full information
 - collapse infinite possibilities into one reality

-This is non-deterministic by design.
+This capability is non-deterministic by design.

+It cannot be replicated by computation.

 ---

-## 6. The Collapse Moment
+## 7. The Collapse Moment (Commit)

-The transition occurs at:
+The transition from possibility to reality occurs at:

-Commit
+**Commit**

 At commit:

 - probability distributions end
-- simulations become irrelevant
+- simulations lose authority
-- future ceases to exist
+- the future ceases to exist
 - reality is instantiated

 No system can predict this moment with certainty.

 ---

-## 7. Why Simulation Cannot Replace Action
+## 8. Why Simulation Cannot Replace Action

-Even infinite computation cannot:
+Even unlimited computation cannot:

 - predict spontaneous choice
 - model meaning assignment